 As the opioid crisis continues to grow and further entrench itself throughout the country, governments at the local, state, and federal level are desperately searching for solutions to reign it in.
 The opioid crisis is a nationwide issue that spans the boundaries of all fifty states and affects people all over the country.
 As a result, individual state and local governments have been struggling to effectively combat the epidemic, due to their power to only legislate within their own borders.
 Therefore, the natural solution would be for the federal government to position itself as a leader in this area, and, in fact, it has already attempted to do so.

 The Federal Government, mainly through the Drug Enforcement Administration (DEA) and Food and Drug Administration (FDA), has promulgated a plethora of regulations aimed at the sale, use, distribution, etc. of drugs.
 Most important to the opioid epidemic are the DEA’s regulations concerning the sale, use, and distribution of controlled substances.
-Most commonly abused opioids (oxycontin, fentanyl, morphine, etc.) are also controlled substances, so they are subject to DEA regulation.
-One way in which the DEA attempts to curb the illegal distribution of opioids is through its “Suspicious Order Reporting System” (SORS) requirements for registered (in this case, non-practitioner) distributors of controlled substances.
-The impetus behind such a requirement is presumably that the DEA will be alerted of any entities that may be making orders with the intention of illegally distributing the controlled substance(s) (specifically here, opioids) and then it can use its own resources to investigate and stop, if required, any illegal distribution of controlled substances.
+Most commonly abused opioids (Oxycontin, Fentanyl, Morphine, etc.) are also controlled substances, so they are subject to DEA regulation.
+One way in which the DEA attempts to curb the illegal distribution of opioids is through its “Suspicious Order Reporting System” (SORS) requirements for registered (in this case, non-practitioner) distributors of controlled substances. ¹ The impetus behind such a requirement is presumably that the DEA will be alerted of any entities that may be making orders with the intention of illegally distributing the controlled substance(s) (specifically here, opioids) and then it can use its own resources to investigate and, if required, stop, any illegal distribution of controlled substances.

-a copy of the order form for schedule I and schedule II controlled substances or a copy of the internal order reference form for schedule III through V controlled substances.⁶
+- A copy of the order form for schedule I and schedule II controlled substances or a copy of the internal order reference form for schedule III through V controlled substances.⁶